 3. Prepare for deliveries by investing in access control

-While millennials and Gen Z might prefer car-free, walkable lifestyles, they’re also going to need a few adjustments to make it work.
+While millennials and Gen Z might prefer car-free, walkable lifestyles, they’ll also need a few adjustments to make it work.
 If carless millennials want something that’s out of stock or not available in their immediate area, they’re probably going to order it online.
 Two out of every three millennials already use online shopping regularly, and that number is only going to increase as more of them move to walkable areas.

 Watch how ButterflyMX’s package room works: